ULHPC/tutorials/README.md

 * creating launcher scripts and submitting jobs to the cluster
 * creating a visualisation of the workflow steps (see below)

-In this tutorial we will analyse [ChIP-seq data](https://www.ebi.ac.uk/ena/data/view/PRJEB20933) from the paper [Gérard D, Schmidt F, Ginolhac A, Schmitz M, Halder R, Ebert P, Schulz MH, Sauter T, Sinkkonen L. Temporal enhancer profiling of parallel lineages identifies AHR and GLIS1 as regulators of mesenchymal multipotency. *Nucleic Acids Research*, Volume 47, Issue 3, 20 February 2019, Pages 1141–1163, https://doi.org/10.1093/nar/gky1240](https://www.ncbi.nlm.nih.gov/pubmed/30544251) published by our colleagues in LSRU.
+In this tutorial we will analyse [ChIP-seq data](https://www.ebi.ac.uk/ena/data/view/PRJEB20933) from the paper [Gérard D, Schmidt F, Ginolhac A, Schmitz M, Halder R, Ebert P, Schulz MH, Sauter T, Sinkkonen L. Temporal enhancer profiling of parallel lineages identifies AHR and GLIS1 as regulators of mesenchymal multipotency. *Nucleic Acids Research*, Volume 47, Issue 3, 20 February 2019, Pages 1141–1163, https://doi.org/10.1093/nar/gky1240](https://www.ncbi.nlm.nih.gov/pubmed/30544251) published by our colleagues at LSRU.

 We will set up the following workflow: